Iyeleon/zindi_geoai_runway_detection/README.md

 - False Positives in pathways

 ### Inference
+The inference process employs a sliding window approach to handle large images and ensure thorough coverage across the input area.
+This approach divides the image into smaller, overlapping patches that are processed independently by the model, allowing it to focus on localized regions.
+The sliding window method is particularly useful for detecting runways in expansive landscapes, as it helps prevent runway sections from being missed due to the model's receptive field limits.

 ### Post Processing
+Post-processing steps were applied to enhance the segmentation results and improve runway detection for practical use cases.
+However, for competition submissions, raw outputs from segmentation were used to align with leaderboard evaluation criteria.
+The post-processing techniques included:

+- Segmentation Confidence Filtering: A confidence threshold of 0.3 was set to filter out low-confidence detections, helping to retain only the segments with a higher likelihood of representing runways.
+Otsu Thresholding:

+- Otsu's Thresholding was applied to refine binary segmentation results, effectively reducing noise and enhancing the clarity of runway boundaries.
+This step helped in distinguishing runways from surrounding terrain and other structures.
+- Runway Line Straightening: Detected runway lines were straightened to conform to expected geometric patterns, such as straight lines or slightly curved paths.
+This process further filtered out irregular shapes that might resemble runways but do not match expected structures.
+Filtering Non-Runways:

+- Non-runway segments were filtered out based on criteria like shape, size, and orientation, further improving practical usability.
+These filters helped reduce false positives, ensuring that only plausible runway structures were retained in the final output.

 ## Getting Started
 Follow the instructions below to set up and run the project: